AI-PR labelling — distinguish + apply extra gates

 Required extra checks (full test suite, SAST scan, 2× human review)

-The cleanest 2026 GitHub Action integrations: Semgrep (OSS rulepacks + Pro rules), CodeQL (free on public repos, Advanced Security for private), Snyk Code (paid, broad language coverage), Socket (specialised in npm/PyPI supply-chain).
-Anthropic’s claude-code-security-review Action (released 2025) is worth stacking with a deterministic scanner — it catches semantic security issues (auth bypass via wrong middleware order, missing tenant filter) that pattern-based scanners miss.
+Each gate job triggers on pull_request, reads the label from the GitHub Actions context (or gh api repos/{owner}/{repo}/issues/{PR#}/labels), and branches on it.
+The cleanest 2026 GitHub Action integrations: Semgrep (run semgrep ci --config auto in the official semgrep/semgrep container, emitting SARIF — the old returntocorp/semgrep-action wrapper is deprecated), CodeQL (free on public repos, Advanced Security for private), Snyk Code (paid, broad language coverage), Socket (specialised in npm/PyPI supply-chain).
+Anthropic’s claude-code-security-review Action is worth stacking with a deterministic scanner — it catches semantic security issues (auth bypass via wrong middleware order, missing tenant filter) that pattern-based scanners miss — but note it only comments findings; it has no severity-fail input, so keep the hard severity gate on the deterministic scanners and treat the Anthropic action as a non-blocking semantic reviewer.
 The 2× reviewer rule catches the failure mode where the first reviewer rubber-stamps an AI PR because “it looked clean” — a fresh second pair of eyes forces re-reading.

 Tracking AI-author % over time